VBRANT/bionomialbank/README.txt

 SETTING UP A BinoBank NODE

-Download BinoBank.zip into Tomcat's webapps folder (an exploded archive directory, zipped up for your convenience; WAR deployment is impractical, as updates would uverwrite the configurations you make)
+Download BinoBank.zip into Tomcat's webapps folder (an exploded archive directory, zipped up for your convenience; WAR deployment is impractical, as updates would overwrite the configurations you make)
 Instead, you can also check out the project from GIT, build the ZIP file using Ant, and then deploy BinoBank.zip to your Tomcat

 Create a BinoBank sub folder in Tomcat's webapps folder.